aziobrow/anagram_api/README.md

 - `GET /api/v1/anagrams/top_results`
   - Returns the words that have the most anagrams (e.g., the largest anagram group)
-  - Also supports a query param that will return all anagram groups of size >= *x*
+  - Supports an optional query param that will return all anagram groups of size >= *x*

 - `DELETE /api/v1/anagrams/:word`
   - Endpoint to delete a word *and all of its anagrams*